lshifr/ProjectInstaller/README.md

 then the project *must* contain a valid project descriptor file, with the `name` field set to the name of one of the top-level packages.

+Note that the installer (at least in the current version) will always create a `Kernel` folder and place there the `init.m` file for the project.
+If the `init.m` file exists in the top-level directory of the archived project, it will be simply copied.
+If it does not exist, it will be auto-generated from the project's name and the name of the main package in the project (which, at least currently, are required to be the same).

 ###Installation